Selecting a language will automatically trigger the translation of the page content.

 About €700

-Between 35 and more years of service
+Between 35 years and more of services

 About €800

-In the event of death, the Loyalty Allowance continues to be paid to your Civil partnership or partner if the Civil partnership was made at least 2 years before death or if you had a child with your partner.
+In the event of death, the loyalty allowance continues to be paid to your Civil partnership or partner if the Civil partnership was made at least 2 years before death or if you had a child with your partner.

 Between 2005 and 2015

-• You're at least 55 years old
+• You are at least 55 years old

 The LIP is paid only once a year.